 My first introduction to Aishwarya Rai, Hum Dil De Chuke Sanam (HDDCS) excels with fantastic dance set-pieces and songs, but like most Hindi blockbusters, falters when it comes to portraying realistic characters and captivating exposition.
 While the story’s pacing can drag at times, most issues are saved by the Rai’s charisma, the aforementioned musical performances, and a solid ending.

-Where HDDCS stumbles most is in its dialogue.
+Where HDDCS stumbles most is in its dialogue and the performance of its quasi-male lead, Salman Khan.
 I’ve said it before and I’ll say it again: Bollywood actors’ tendency to overact and drown in melodrama can become distracting when the script isn’t focused on the dance-scenes.
 I’m not suggesting melodrama or passionate acting are inherently bad, I’m merely saying that, in this day and age, far removed from the days of theatre’s original influence on cinema, it is much harder for me to connect with characters who are verging on caricature.
 I had difficulty relating to much of HDDCS’s cast, at least in the film’s first half.
-Salman Khan, a superstar no doubt he may be, I found annoying and self-absorbed, as opposed to charismatic.
+Khan, a superstar no doubt he may be, I found annoying and self-absorbed, as opposed to charismatic.
 Rai does her best to counteract the irritating actions of the story’s pseudo-male lead, but much of her performance for half the movie is dependent on her ineffective chemistry with Khan.

 Much of what gets viewers through the first ninety minutes are the slick dance scenes that showcase Rai’s impressive dance skills.
 Several of them are quite long, but they never feel boring or repetitive, as the choreography and music are paced well.
 Watching the musical-numbers is a real treat in fact, as the glorious costume design, lovely music, and intricate dance choreography come together to make wonderful set-pieces of musical action.
 Bhansali knows how to best use his lead actress, as every shot with her dancing makes the sequences glow and hum with energy.
 There are plenty of eye-catching shots and effective camera angles in each dance-number.